jeremycruzz/msds301-wk9/README.md

 While the programs worked, there were a few problems with poker and poker 2.
 The first iteration did not payout any money even if the user won.
 The second iteration payed out money on every hand including a high card hand.
 With additional details in the prompt I'm sure that the AI could generate code to properly pay the user out but a developer could go in and easily make that change.

 As of right now I don't think LLMs like chatgpt could replace developers.
 However, I think chatgpt could be used as a tool that our developers can use to further enhance their productivity.
 LLM's could work as an alternative to google and figure out whats wrong with their exact code.
 While non developers are able to generate code, a developer could generate better code with their understanding of code.
+When it comes to much larger projects only a developer would be able to give the LLM the context needed for the LLM to generate code to add onto the project.